Characters: Yu-Gi-Oh! Main Characters

 - Burning with Anger

-- Calling Your Attacks: When Marik uses Lava Golem (summoning it to Jonouchi's side of the field), he tells Jonouchi that its attack is called "Golem Volcano".
-Jonouchi insists that since it's on his side of the field, he'll name the attacks, and hits Marik with a "JONOUCHI FIRE" instead.
+- Calling Your Attacks: When Marik uses Lava Golem (summoning it to Jounouchi's side of the field), he tells Jounouchi that its attack is called "Golem Volcano".
+Jonouchi insists that since it's on his side of the field, he'll name the attacks, and hits Marik with a "Jounouchi FIRE" instead.

 - Cheaters Never Prosper: Notably, most of his opponents (Mai, Bandit Keith, Espa Roba, Insector Haga, Johnson in the anime) cheat by various methods.
 He outsmarts and beats them despite this.